U.S. Supreme Court Decisions

 MasterCard, Visa Lawsuit Settlement

 On December 13, 2013, the U.S. District Court for the Eastern District of New York granted final approval of the interchange lawsuit settlement involving MasterCard, Visa and some banks.
 The lawsuit, which dates back to 2005, was initially settled in July 2012 and, as one result, MasterCard and Visa began to allow surcharging in the United States in January 2013.
-For details, visit the official website (Payment Card Interchange Fee Settlement).

 On June 30, 2016, the U.S. Second Circuit Court of Appeals repealed the settlement, noting that merchants were not properly represented.
 One aspect of the settlement prevented merchants from initiating future litigation with the card networks; access related blog post.
+However, the surcharging aspect did not change since January 2013.

 U.S. Supreme Court Will Not Hear Case

 On March 27, 2017, the U.S. Supreme Court declined to hear a bid by merchants to essentially resurrect the original lawsuit settlement.
 The June 2016 ruling stands (the original settlement overturned).
-It is too early to tell whether the networks will change their rules again regarding surcharging.

 New Settlement Looms